Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 ## 7. Arrays

-Refer to the `Array Manipulation` topic under the `XS Scripting: Function Reference` section of this guide on how to use arrays.
+Refer to the [Array Manipulation](../functions/#3-array-manipulation "Jump to: XS Scriptig > Function Reference > Array Manipulation") section of this guide on how to use arrays.

 Standard syntax like `#!java int a[] = new int[10];` or `#!java a[2];` is not supported by XS.